Learn more about UB School of Law's Moot Court Program.

 About how many people make a team each year?

 There is no concrete number from year to year, because it truly depends on how many places are available at the end of each year.
-Generally there are 40-50 spots open.
+The number of open moot court slots for the 2015-2016 year was aproximately 40.

 If I am selected to be on a team, when do I compete?